On the Power of Learning-Augmented Search Trees: Learning-Augmented Binary Search Trees

-In the corresponding Treap, each node $x$ has expected depth $O(\log(m / \bf_x)).$ Therefore, the total time for processing the access sequence is $O(\sum_x \bf_x \log(m / \bf_x))$, which matches the performance of the optimal static BSTs up to a constant factor. \end{theorem} \begin{proof} Given item frequencies $\bf$, we define the following score function $s$ which will be proved to be smooth:
+In the corresponding Treap, each node $x$ has expected depth $O(\log_2(m / f_x)).$ Therefore, the total time for processing the access sequence is $O(\sum_x f_x \log_2(m / f_x))$, which matches the performance of the optimal static BSTs up to a constant factor. \end{restatable}

-For any $k > 0$, there are at most $k$ items with score at most $k$ because any such item appears at least $m / k$ times.
-Thus, $s$ is a smooth score (\Cref{defn:smoothScore}). \Cref{thm:scoreRspTreap} yields that the expected depth of each item $x$ is $O(\log (m / \bf_x)).$ \end{proof}